0xSpaceShard/starknet-devnet/README.md

 ### Creating blocks on demand

-If you start Devnet with the `--blocks-on-demand` CLI option, all valid transactions will be stored in a pending block (targetable via block tag `"Pending"`).
+If you start Devnet with the `--blocks-on-demand` CLI option, all valid transactions will be stored in a pending block (targetable via block tag `"pending"`).

 To create a block on demand, send a `POST` request to `/create_block`.
-This will convert the pending block to the latest block (targetable via block tag `"Latest"`), giving it a block hash and a block number.
+This will convert the pending block to the latest block (targetable via block tag `"latest"`), giving it a block hash and a block number.
 All subsequent transactions will be stored in a new pending block.

 In case of demanding block creation with no pending transactions, a new empty block will be generated.